 A summary of student support services available from the School of Economics and the University.

 We want you to feel supported and encouraged during your time with us.
-There will be a variety of support available to you, including our Student Experience, Support and Wellbeing team, EconPALS and Econ Clans, and your Student Adviser.
+There will be a variety of support available to you, including our Student Wellbeing and Advice Team, EconPALS and Econ Clans, and your Student Adviser.
 In addition, you can access a wide range of University support services.

-You will be supported by a friendly Student Experience, Support and Wellbeing team.
+You will be supported by a friendly Student Wellbeing and Advice Team.
 They deliver enhanced course and programme advice and guidance, wellbeing support, and professional and academic and study skills development.
 As well as providing professional and emotional support, the team can help you with factual references (for banks, letting agents etc.) and assist with course enrolments, transfers, and more.

 You will have a dedicated Student Adviser, who is one of your first points of contact with any queries you might have as a student.
 We also have a Wellbeing Adviser on our team, who can offer you additional support with more complex issues.

-If you have any questions about the School's support services, please email the Student Support team.
+If you have any questions about the School's support services, please email the Student Advice team.

 The School of Economics Academics Clans' goal is to ease the transition to university life by enabling first-year students to interact and socialise with fellow students, attend fun events, and partake in unique Edinburgh experiences.